 Actuarial Assumptions - Actuarial valuations involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and future salary increases.
 Amounts determined during the valuation process are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 South Carolina state statute requires that an actuarial experience study be completed at least once in each five-year period.
-The last experience study was performed on data through June 30, 2010, and the next experience study is scheduled to be conducted after the June 30, 2015 annual valuation is complete.
+The last experience study was performed on data through June 30, 2010, and the next experience study, performed on data through June 30, 2015, is currently underway.

-The most recent actuarial valuation reports adopted by PEBA Board and Budget and Control Board are as of July 1, 2013.
-The following provides a summary of the actuarial assumptions and methods used in the July 1, 2013, valuations for SCRS:
+The most recent actuarial valuation reports adopted by PEBA Board and Budget and Control Board are as of July 1, 2014.
+The following provides a summary of the actuarial assumptions and methods used in the July 1, 2014, valuations for SCRS:

 SCRS

 Actuarial Cost Method Entry Age

 Actuarial Assumptions:

 Investment rate of return 7.5%

-Projected salary increases Levels off at 3.5%
+Projected salary increases 3.5% to 12.5%

 Includes inflation at 2.75%

 Benefits adjustments Lesser of 1% or \$500

 The post-retiree mortality assumption is dependent upon the member's job category and gender.
 This assumption includes base rates which are automatically adjusted for future improvement in mortality using published Scale AA projected from the year 2000.

-Former Job Class Males Females

-RP-2000 Females (with White

-Educators and Judges Collar adjustment) Collar adjustment) multiplied

-multiplied by 110% by 95%

-General Employees and RP-2000 Males multiplied RP-2000 Females multiplied

-Members of the General by 100% by 90%

-Assembly

-Public Safety, Firefighters, and RP-2000 Males (with Blue RP-2000 Females (with Blue

-members of the South Carolina Collar adjustment) Collar adjustment) multiplied

-National Guard al Guard multiplied by 115%
+Assumptions used are as follows:

+Former Job Class Males Females Educators and Judges RP-2000 Males (with White cators and Judges Collar adjustment) multiplied by 110% General Employees and Members of the General Assembly RP-2000 Males multiplied by 100% RP-2000 Females multiplied by 90% Public Safety and Firefighters RP-2000 Males (with Blue Collar adjustment) multiplied by 115% RP-2000 Females (with Blue Collar adjustment) multiplied by 115%